Cape Town Spurs F.C.: Ajax Cape Town era

-2020 to present
+2020 to 2025

 Cape Town Spurs finished 2nd in the 2022–23 National First Division, earning promotion through the playoffs.
 However, the club followed this up with back-to-back relegations.
 Following their relegation from the 2024–25 National First Division into the amateur SAFA Second Division, the club attempted to purchase the NFD status of Pretoria Callies for R6 million.

-After relegation from the professional divisions of South African football, Spurs have been embroiled in consequential court cases with former players Asanele Velebayi, Liam Bern and Luke Baartman who were deemed free agents as a result.
+After relegation from the professional divisions of South African football, Spurs were embroiled in consequential court cases with former players Asanele Velebayi, Liam Bern and Luke Baartman who were deemed free agents as a result.
 These decisions have been heavily criticized by the club owners.
-The financial strain of consecutive relegations and the loss of valuable players for free have put the future of the club in jeopardy.
+The financial strain of consecutive relegations and the loss of valuable players for free put the future of the club in jeopardy and have resulted in a restructuring of the club.

+Amateur era (2025 - present)

+The Urban Warriors currently play in the third division of South African football, the ABC Motsepe League Western Cape Stream A, alongside former PSL outfit Santos.
+Home games have moved from Athlone Stadium to the club's training ground, Ikamva.
+The transition to the amateur ranks had not been easy and consistency on the field was hard to find.
+Cape Town Spurs finished 3rd out of 13 teams in their maiden season (2025-2026), narrowly missing out the promotion-qualifying places.

+Cape Town Spurs announced strategic and brand partnerships with ETA College and Kappa South Africa that the club hopes to yield success in the future.
+During the transformational year of 2025, the club’s direction was steered by an unwavering commitment to its core values of resilience, integrity, and community.

+On Wednesday, 5th November 2025 Cape Town Spurs Football Club announced a significant long-term technical partnership with global sportswear giant, Kappa.
+The agreement sees Kappa become the official technical partner for the club, providing high-quality performance apparel for the club’s senior teams and the newly launched Urban Warrior Schools.

+The Urban Warriors are set to compete in their second season as amateurs with a familiar face in the dug-out.
+Roger de Sa has joined Spurs years after serving as Manager of Ajax CT. de Sa replaced Nasief Morris as Head Coach and will be hoping for a stronger showing in the 2026-2027.
+Cape Town Spurs will enter the Nedbank Cup qualifying stage at the Round of 24 and were once again drawn in Stream A of the ABC Motsepe League Western Cape.